bradcfisher/finch4alice/README.md

 ## Building

-You can build the Jar only for manual installation, build and install directly, or create several types of installers.
+You can build the Jar only for manual installation, build and install directly, or create an interactive multi-platform installer.

 ### Prerequisites